strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 The *API Tokens* settings sub-section displays a table listing all created API tokens.

-For each API token, the table displays its name, description, type and date of creation.
+For each API token, the table displays its name, description, type, date of creation and date of last use.
 From the table, administrators can also:

-- Click on the edit button <!-- icon --> to edit an API token's name, description, type, duration or [regenerate the token](#regenerating-aa-api-token).
+- Click on the edit button <!-- icon --> to edit an API token's name, description, type, duration or [regenerate the token](#regenerating-an-api-token).
 - Click on the delete button <!-- icon --> to delete an API token.

 ### Creating a new API token